jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 ## Counters and Used Resources

 Counters are fundamental circuits used in measuring events.
 They may be classified as simple freerunning binary up counting, up/down counting, modulo-k counting, Johnson counting, gray-code counting, and special sequence counting.
-In a given design or set of designs, designer use counters of different widths a number of times.
+In a given design or set of designs, the designer use counters of different widths several times.
 The parameter and defparam statements covered in Part 1 are used to obtain different widths.

-Counters normally use adder and subtractor circuits which can be implemented in the Xilinx FPGA either using LUTs and/or FFs, or DSP48 slices.
-You can control the type of resources to be used by using the synthesis attribute, called USE_DSP48 with a value of “yes” or “no”, in the Verilog code.
-USE_DSP48 instructs the synthesis tool how to deal with synthesis arithmetic structures.
-By default, mults, mult-add, mult-sub, mult-accumulate type structures go into DSP48 blocks.
+Counters normally use adder and subtractor circuits, which can be implemented in the Xilinx FPGA using LUTs and/or FFs or DSP48 slices.
+You can control the type of resources used by using the synthesis attribute, called USE_DSP48, with a value of “yes” or “no” in the Verilog code.
+USE_DSP48 instructs the synthesis tool on how to deal with synthesis arithmetic structures.
+By default, mults, mult-add, mult-sub, and mult-accumulate type structures go into DSP48 blocks.
 Adders, subtractors, and accumulators can also go into these blocks but by default, are implemented with the fabric instead of with DSP48 blocks.
-The USE_DSP48 attribute overrides the default behavior and force these structures into DSP48 blocks.
+The USE_DSP48 attribute overrides the default behavior and forces these structures into DSP48 blocks.
 The attribute can be placed in the RTL on signals and modules.

 For example,